CallmeHenry/Diamonds/README.md

 >Henry Nguyen
 <br>December 4 2017</br>

-# Extreme Programming: Distributed Programming and Cluster Computing with Big Data
+# Extreme Programming with Diamonds

 ## Details of Implementation and Design Choices